JeffersonChen888/CSE150B-Group-Project/team.md

             return quiescence(board, alpha, beta, is_maximizing), None
 ```

-**Prompt:** My AI is taking too long to make decision on making steps.
-How to increase its speed but continue select great moves?
+**Prompt:** My AI is taking too long to make a decision on taking steps.
+How to increase its speed but continue to select great moves?

 **Gemini:**